themanyone/whisper_dictation/README.md

 ## Whisper-JAX Dependencies.

-You should be good to go using whisper.cpp.
-We're keeping this section here for people who want to try Whisper-JAX.
+If `whisper.cpp` server does not work, or to compare back ends, we can also connect to Whisper-JAX.

 Go to https://github.com/google/jax#installation and follow through the steps to install cuda, cudnn, or whatever is missing.
 All these [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) dependencies and video drivers can be quite bulky, requiring about 5.6GiB of downloads.
-Our original,[voice_typing project](https://github.com/themanyone/voice_typing) script is significantly easier on disk space and internet usage.

 ```shell
 sudo dnf install python-devel gobject-introspection-devel python3-gobject-devel cairo-gobject-devel python3-tkinter python3-devel xdotool